Resende-Lab/Coelho_Peixoto-Sweet_Corn_DH-GS_simulation/README.md

 ## Contents

-**1. Parental selection folder**: This folder contains the script for comparing and selecting the best strategy to update the parents in each cycle at a sweet corn breeding program, comparing an overlapping strategy with a discrete strategy.
+**1.Pipeline folder**: This folder contains the scripts for comparing a conventional scenario with two genomic selection scenarios and the selection of the best strategy to update the parents in each cycle at a sweet corn breeding program.

 Three scenarios were implemented: